cilium/tetragon/docs/content/en/docs/concepts/tracing-policy.md

 `Override` action allows to modify the return value of call.
-While `Sigkill` will terminate the entire process responsible for making the call, `Override` will override the return value that was supposed to be returned with the value given in the `argError` field.
-It's then up to the process handling of the return value of the function to stop or continue the execution.
+While `Sigkill` will terminate the entire process responsible for making the call, `Override` will run in place of the original kprobed function and return the value specified in the `argError` field.
+It's then up to the code path or the user space process handling the returned value to whether stop or proceed with the execution.

 For example, you can create a `TracingPolicy` that intercepts `sys_symlinkat` and will make it return `-1` every time the first argument is equal to the